SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 ## Numerical Error

+#### What does tolerance mean and how much error should I expect

+The most useful options are the tolerances `abstol` and `reltol`.
+These tell the internal adaptive time stepping engine how precise of a solution you want.
+Generally, `reltol` is the relative accuracy while `abstol` is the accuracy when `u` is near zero. *These tolerances are local tolerances and thus are not global guarantees*.
+However, a good rule of thumb is that the total solution accuracy is 1-2 digits less than the relative tolerances.
+Thus for the defaults `abstol=1e-6` and `reltol=1e-3`, you can expect a global accuracy of about 1-2 digits.
+This is standard across the board and applies to the native Julia methods, the wrapped Fortran and C++ methods, the calls to MATLAB/Python/R, etc.

 #### The solver doesn't obey physical law X (e.g. conservation of energy)

 Yes, this is because the numerical solution of the ODE is not the exact solution.